tagion/tagion/docs/docs/tools/tagionwave.md

 ### DATABASES must be booted with same bullseye - Abort
 This means that the databases were not synchronized.
-Mode0 does not automatically syncronize the databases on startup.
-It can be syncronized with [dartutil](/docs/tools/blockutil).
+Mode0 does not automatically synchronize the databases on startup.
+It can be synchronized with [dartutil](/docs/tools/blockutil).
 To prevent this from happening, you can make sure that the network is stopped synchronously by setting the epoch number as explained above.